ObjectIsAdvantag/DEVWKS-2043/README.md

 - errors not documented
 - missing identifier for some operations

-Please type the commande:
+Please type the command:

 ```shell
 spectral lint step6.yaml --verbose --ruleset rulesets/contract.yaml --format pretty
 ```

-There is 1 error identified and a warning showing 4 times.
+There is 1 error identified and a warning with 4 occurences.

 Let's look at these findings in details:
-- [line 119](./step6.yaml#119): the response is not described
+- [line 119](step6.yaml#L119): the response is not described
-- [line 114](./step6.yaml#147) and 3 others: there is no error defined
+- [line 114](step6.yaml#L114) and 3 others: there is no error defined

 ## Step 7

 We ask the team to make the necessary changes: `diff step6.yaml step7.yaml`

-Let's now evaluate the contract once we have made the fixes:
+Let's now evaluate the contract after these changes have been reflected:

 ```shell
 spectral lint step7.yaml --verbose --ruleset rulesets/contract.yaml --format pretty